So you want to find a new home for your pet?

 - Check with your veterinarian to see if there might be a medical reason for your pet's behavior.
 Many times pets that eliminate inappropriately (don't use the litter box, etc.) have a medical condition which can be treated and will stop the problem.
 Your vet may also know of some behavior resources.

 - Contact a trainer or behaviorist.
 Click here to see a list of Trainers and Behaviorists.
+Pet Allies as of November 2020 does have behavior help.

 - Try taking a behavior class or individual classes.
 Click here for a list of local classes.